 The Company has omitted information by segment on amortization of goodwill and the unamortized balance due to the negligible importance of this information.

 (g) Gain arising from negative goodwill

-Not applicable for the previous consolidated fiscal year.
-The Company has omitted information by segment on gain arising from negative goodwill due to the negligible importance of this information for the current consolidated fiscal year.
+The Company has omitted information by segment on gain arising from negative goodwill due to the negligible importance of this information for the previous consolidated fiscal year.